kubernetes-sigs/security-profiles-operator/installation-usage.md

 By following above steps, you can enable and monitor audit logs in JSON lines format for your Kubernetes pods, giving you better visibility into their activities.

-#### End-user information
+#### Correlating with API Server Audit Log
 By default, when you use `kubectl exec` to access a pod or container, Kubernetes doesn't pass the user's authentication details into that session's environment.
 This means our JSON Log Enricher can't include "who did what" information for exec commands.
+The `uid`, `gid` recorded will map to the system user which is most cases would be the root user.

-To address this, the JSON Log Enricher relies on a mutating webhook to inject this user authentication data as environment variables into the exec session.
+To address this, the JSON Log Enricher relies on a mutating webhook (`execmetadata.spo.io`).
+This webhook injects the exec request UID as an environment variable into the exec session.
+Now, when the administrator enables audit logging on the API server, the webhook will add an audit annotation, `EXEC_REQUEST_UID`.
+The API server audit log will contain this information.
+This request ID will also be available in the JSON lines produced by the JSON Log Enricher, specifically within the `requestUID` field.

-To ensure user information is captured for `kubectl exec` sessions across all namespaces, you need to enable this webhook in your spod configuration.
+By default, this webhook is enabled for all the namespaces with JSON Log Enricher is enabled.
+To reduce the scope of this webhook you can disable it for certain namespaces.

 Edit the spod configuration: